Founder Bambos Tsiattalou comments on the news that the FCA and the Bank of England have ramped up the pressure for Libor transition, in Law360.

 …The industry said the proposals could be difficult to implement.

-“The FCA’s call to see demonstrative evidence of firms shifting away from Libor could prove difficult,” Bambos Tsiattalou, specialist financial crime lawyer and founding partner of Stokoe Partnership Solicitors.
+“The FCA’s call to see demonstrative evidence of firms shifting away from Libor could prove difficult,” Bambos Tsiattalou, specialist financial crime lawyer and Founder of Stokoe Partnership Solicitors.
 “The time-frame is quite simply unattainable.
 Whilst this move suggests a firm hand from the authorities, it lacks realism and therefore undermines the objective.””

 READ MOREREAD MORE

-Stokoe news header - phone
+Stokoe news header - glasses

 READ MOREREAD MORE